iKettles/framer-data-component.framerfx/README.md

 ## Empty/Loading States

-In the same fashion as connecting a Design Component on the canvas, you can also connect other layers to be used as empty/loading states within your component.
+In the same fashion as connecting a component on the canvas, you can also connect other layers to be used as empty/loading states within your component.
 As your prototype is now fetching data for real, depending on the user's internet connection you may want to show a helpful loading state.
 If your data source returns nothing, or perhaps the user is performing a search and doesn't get any results, you can connect an empty state.

 ### Loading Delay